ILO flags limits of AI job exposure data

 The study, co-authored by researchers from the ILO, University College London, and the University of Oxford, examined how different methods of measuring AI exposure produce varying results across occupations and skill levels.

-Earlier models tended to show higher risk for lower-paid workers performing routine manual or cognitive tasks, including some technical occupations.
-More recent approaches, however, suggest higher exposure among knowledge-intensive roles such as those in finance, computing, management, and administrative work.
+Earlier models tended to show a higher risk for lower-paid workers performing routine manual or cognitive tasks, including some technical occupations.
+More recent approaches, however, suggest higher exposure among knowledge-intensive roles such as those in finance, computing, management and administrative work.

 According to the authors, exposure indicators should not be treated as predictions of labor displacement but as signals of where job transformation is more likely to occur.